 The SoMBI Project

 Climate change is one of today's grand challenges.
-The EU has committed itself to ambitious emission reduction targets: For 2020 and 2030, the EU aims at reducing its greenhouse gas (GHG) emissions compared to 1990 by 20% and 40% respectively, for 2050 an emission reduction by at least 80% is strived for.
+The EU has committed itself to ambitious emission reduction targets: For 2030 and 2050, the EU aims at reducing its greenhouse gas (GHG) emissions compared to 1990 by 55% and climate neutrality respectively.
 For large emitters in industry and energy generation the EU has established the European Emission Trading System (EU ETS) in 2005 defining an EU-wide reduction target.
-Emissions from other sources, most notably from the household and transport sectors, are instead regulated at Member State level and should be reduced by 30% by 2030, with differentiated reduction targets for the individual Member States.
+Emissions from other sources, most notably from the household and transport sectors, are instead regulated at Member State level and should be reduced by 62% by 2030, with differentiated reduction targets for the individual Member States.
 To achieve the emission reduction targets in the Non-ETS sectors the issue of carbon pricing has recently gained in momentum in the political discussion at EU as well as at Member States level.

 Objectives of the project